Table of Contents

 Does checking your credit hurt your credit score?

-Checking your own credit, whether you are checking your credit report or your credit score is also considered a soft inquiry and does not hurt your credit score.
+If you check your credit, whether you are pulling your credit report or your credit score is also considered a soft inquiry and does not hurt your credit score.

 Do credit bureaus group multiple inquiries together?

-It’s important not to apply for too many types of loans at one time.
+It’s important not to apply for too many types of credit at one time.

 The same goes for credit cards and auto loans.
-These multiple inquiries do not affect the credit score as long as they occur within a 30-45 day period.
+They do not impact your credit score as long as they occur within a 30-45 day period.

 Don’t start applying for credit until you’re serious about it, then you can stick to this time frame.